Avoid Penalty Points

 Best advice from our road traffic accident solicitor?
 Avoid the penalty points next time!

-If you would like to know how many points you have on your licence, contact the Road Safety Authority at 1890 41 61 41 and quote your driver licence number.
+In conclusion, If you would like to know how many points you have on your licence, contact the Road Safety Authority at 1890 41 61 41 and quote your driver licence number.

 Alternatively, contact your local Motor Tax Office.